bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Randomizes the order of the values of an list, returning a new list.
+### Randomizes the order of the values of an list, returning a new list

 -   Uses the [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) to reorder the elements of the list.
 -   [`random.shuffle`](https://docs.python.org/3/library/random.html#random.shuffle) provides similar functionality to this snippet.

 ```py
 from copy import deepcopy